A close-up of the colourful entrance to Chinatown in London A close-up of the colourful entrance to Chinatown in London

 Elegant food and surroundings

-For refined Chinese cooking in opulent surroundings, check out Chuan Royal China.
-This sophisticated restaurant is full of colour.
+For refined Chinese cooking in opulent surroundings, check out Royal China.
+This sophisticated Chinatown restaurant is full of colour.
 The menu celebrates the diversity of Sichuan cooking, with a range of dim sum as well as seafood, noodles, and plenty of spicy dishes.
 There's a considerable range of drinks and private dining is available.

 C&R Café